A Little Book of Prayers, Mantras and

 So what follows is lots of spiritual nectar in the selection of prayers that I have collected over the years.
 These are not the general types of prayers a person is likely to find in conventional prayer books, but are deep with significance and spiritual sentiments for Lord Krishna and His associates.
 Simply use the links to take you to the prayers that interest you most.
 You may also like to view some of the photos and prints that we have in the Krishna Darshan Art Gallery to increase your focus on the beauty of the Supreme Being, His incarnations, or the demigods.

 1. Prayers to Lord Krishna.
-Contains an assortment of prayers and mantras to Lord Krishna, along with portions of the Atharva Vediya Gopala-tapani Upanishad, the Mere Man Mandir, Sri Dasavatara-stotra, the 108 Names of Lord Krishna, and the Sri Nandanandanastakam (prayers to Lord Krishna as Sri Nandanandana), The Krishna Arati, and the Krishna Chalisa.
+Contains an assortment of prayers and mantras to Lord Krishna, along with portions of the Atharva Vediya Gopala-tapani Upanishad, the Mere Man Mandir, Sri Dasavatara-stotra, the 108 Names of Lord Krishna, and the Sri Nandanandanastakam (prayers to Lord Krishna as Sri Nandanandana), The Krishna Arati, the Krishna Chalisa, and the Sri Govindadevastakam

 2. The Govindam Prayers by Lord Brahma from the Brahma-samhita to Lord Krishna.